Winter Sports on Austria's Glaciers

 With a length of around 8 km (4.9 mi), the Pasterze is the largest glacier in Austria and also the longest in the Eastern Alps.
 It lies at the foot of the Großglockner in the highest part of the Carinthian Mölltal valley - known as the Pasterzenboden - and is the source of the Möll River.

-There are around 800 glaciers in Austria.
-8 glacier ski areas are perfectly developed for winter sports:
+There are around 800 glaciers in Austria, with 8 perfect for winter sports:

 • Mölltal Glacier